mariuszlitwin/coinflow/README.rst

 Installation
 ------------

-coinflow is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.5+ and PyPy.
+coinflow is under heavy development with support of Python 3.5+ and PyPy3 in mind.

+To use it's code install it by issuing following commands:

 .. code-block:: bash

-    $ pip install coinflow
+    $ pip install -r requirements.txt
+    $ python setup.py install

 License
 -------